pace-neutrons/pace-developers/python_interface/design/01_pace_python_high_level_discussion.md

 ## Array data exchange between Matlab and Python

 When built as a Python module, the `ctf` and Matlab interpreter is designed to be loaded into the memory of the Python process like a normal `CPython` module.
-This means that the Matlab and Python programs share the same memory, and this is used by the next section to allow calling of functions in one language by the other.
+This means that the Matlab and Python programs share the same memory, and this is used by the next section to allow the calling of functions in one language by the other.
 In principle, this should also mean that data **arrays** need not be copied between Python and Matlab.
 However, internally the Matlab library which handles communication between Matlab and Python *does* make a copy of the array each time it converts from Matlab to Python or vice versa.
 This is compounded by the default wrappers which can result in as much as *three* data copies in each direction as discussed in [this section](02_pace_python_implementation_discussion.md#type_conversions).
-These other extraneous copies may be avoided using custom wrappers, which is implemented in the [prototype Python interface.](https://github.com/mducle/hugo).
+These other extraneous copies may be avoided using custom wrappers, which is implemented in the [prototype Python interface](https://github.com/mducle/hugo).
 This wrapper, however, requires that Python-side data (implicitly assumed to be a `numpy` array) is stored in memory using a column-major (Fortran-style) layout.
-If the Python data is stored in a row-major format, then an extra data copy is unavoidable (`numpy` supports both column- and row-major layouts but Matlab only supports the former).
+If the Python data is stored in a row-major format, then an extra data copy is unavoidable (`numpy` supports both column- and row-major layouts but the Matlab-Python library only supports the former).

-Another complication is **complex-valued arrays**, which the Matlab library that handles communication with Python converts into two separate arrays (a real and imaginery part) in Python.
+Another complication is **complex-valued arrays**, which the Matlab-Python library converts into two separate arrays (a real and imaginery part) in Python.
-This is despite the fact that internally in Matlab since R2018a, complex arrays are now stored as a single interleaved array, where each element has both real and imaginery parts.
+This is despite the fact that since R2018a Matlab internally stores complex arrays as a single interleaved array, where each element has both real and imaginery parts.
-Likewise, `numpy` stores complex arrays in this format, so because the Matlab exports complex arrays to Python as separate parts means that we must have *two* data copies in each direction.
+This is exactly the format `numpy` uses, but because the Matlab-Python library exports complex arrays to Python as separate parts it means that we must have *two* data copies in each direction.

 It is possible to write `mex` files to share data between Matlab and Python without *any* copies, and this is [explored in the details](02_pace_python_implementation_discussion.md#mex_wrapping).
 The implementation describe there should be robust to memory errors because they rely on created *shared-copies* of the arrays to be exported in the original language.
 (Shared-copies do not involve copying data, but are arrays which share the same memory; the proposals plans to use a shared `mxArray` in Matlab, and `memoryview` in Python).
-In both language as long as there is *one* object with link to a memory location, that memory will not be freed.
+In both language as long as there is *one* object with a link to a shared-memory location, that memory will not be freed.
 The proposed design thus use the shared-copies to ensure that the memory stays valid until the daughter array in the exported language is deleted.
-This design has not been implemented yet, and may prove buggy in practice, and will in any case cause some overheads, so should perhaps only be applied to large arrays.
+This design has not been implemented yet, and may prove buggy in practice.
+In any case it will cause some overheads due to the need to create wrapper objects to ensure the shared-copies exist, so should perhaps only be applied to large arrays.
-In any case, perhaps a better design strategy is to avoid as much as possible passing large arrays between Matlab and Python, probably by wrapping them in a Matlab class, which is not converted.
+So, perhaps a better design strategy is to try as much as possible to avoid passing large arrays between Matlab and Python.

 ## Scalar data exchange between Matlab and Python